Resources | Cyderes

 This contextual model allows security teams to prioritize actions based on real risk exposure rather than disconnected tool outputs.
 Instead of analyzing alerts or vulnerabilities in isolation, analysts can understand how users, systems, and exposures relate to one another in real time.

-For modern security teams, the real question is no longer whether a unified data layer is necessary.
+For security teams, the question is no longer whether a unified data layer is necessary.
 It’s whether organizations will continue manually stitching together fragmented data or adopt a data fabric architecture that does it automatically.